LeandroFernandes5/postgres-playground/README.md

     - Uses the latest postgres image available
     - Set the container memory to 1G
     - Set postgres user , password and database to "postgres"
-    - Listens on 15432 outside of the container
+    - DB listening on 15432 outside of the container

 2. [pg_hba.conf](./pg_hba.conf):
     - Added extra line to accept connections from outside of the container